Your degree in Physics

 Career opportunities vary widely across a range of fields including space, computer and game design, medical data and technology, cancer treatment, laboratory research, project management, finance, science education and outreach, environmental assessment and monitoring, scientific equipment control, and others.

-There are many career paths that can combine your academic backgrounds, skills, and experience with your different interests.
-Read through the job titles below for ideas, but note that some career options may require further education or training.
+There are many career paths that can combine your academics, skills, and experience with your different interests.
+Read through the job titles below for ideas.
+Some career options may require further education or training.

 Visit the National Occupational Classification website to research basic requirements and responsibilities of jobs in your field.